antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/imaplib.rst

 .. function:: Time2Internaldate(date_time)

    Convert *date_time* to an IMAP4 ``INTERNALDATE`` representation.
    The return value is a string in the form: ``"DD-Mmm-YYYY HH:MM:SS +HHMM"`` (including double-quotes).
-The *date_time* argument can be a number (int or float) representing seconds since epoch (as returned by :func:`time.time`), a 9-tuple representing local time (as returned by :func:`time.localtime`), or a double-quoted string.
+The *date_time* argument can be a number (int or float) representing seconds since epoch (as returned by :func:`time.time`), a 9-tuple representing local time an instance of :class:`time.struct_time` (as returned by :func:`time.localtime`), an aware instance of :class:`datetime.datetime`, or a double-quoted string.
 In the last case, it is assumed to already be in the correct format.

 Note that IMAP4 message numbers change as the mailbox changes; in particular, after an ``EXPUNGE`` command performs deletions the remaining messages are